Fictions About Moving to Mexico

 Also, when they are being fully candid, quite a few people will tell you that some of the things you may have sold or given away are not available in Mexico at any reasonable price; for example, comfortable furniture and mattresses.
 How would that make you feel about your new life in Mexico?
 You just sold or gave away your great mattress and now you have to sleep on one that’s hard as a rock or you just don’t like the couch in your new home.
 To paraphrase a character from Seinfeld: “No more comfortable couches for you!”

 Of course, just how important any of this is to you would be a personal matter.
 The overall point is, with the Best Mexico Movers Process, you may not have to give up what your heart tells you that you don’t want to.
 And for those of you who want to keep more of your personal possessions, here’s more good news: with the Best Mexico Movers Process, moves with a greater amount of your personal belongings don’t cost proportionately more.
-That means you can keep lots more of your familiar, comfortable furniture and other items, enjoy them in Mexico, and it won’t cost you that much to bring it.
+That means you can keep lots more of your familiar, comfortable furniture and other items, luxuriate with them in Mexico, and it won’t cost you that much to bring it.
 Enjoy!

 Fiction: “In order to move to Mexico, for those of you who move by truck, you have to ship your household goods in one truck, perhaps have your household goods combined with other people’s, unload at a warehouse in the US, maybe have your load ‘consolidated’ with other customers (meaning: your household goods share a trailer with other people’s goods maybe again), re-load onto another truck, cross the border, and maybe even unload and re-load again generally five or more times (half or more in Mexico) before arriving at your final destination in Mexico.”